ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The most basic Privacy Pass protocol provides a set of cross-origin authorization tokens that protect the client's anonymity during interactions with a server.
-This allows clients to communicate an attestation of a previously authenticated server action, without having to reauthenticate manually.
-The tokens retain anonymity in the sense that the act of revealing them cannot be linked back to the session where they were initially issued.
+This allows clients to communicate an attestation of a previously authenticated server action without having to reauthenticate manually.
+The tokens retain anonymity in the sense that posession of a token cannot be linked to the session in which that token was initially issued.

 At a high level, Privacy Pass is composed of two protocols: issuance and redemption.